Data Science and Scientific Workflows

 3. Software and data management: local and central management (git, gitlab)

-4. Automating tasks: from scripts to workflow (with many examples from simulation and experiment)
+4. Data processing: Automating tasks --- from scripts to workflow (examples from simulation and experiment)

 Exercise: